HyperiumClient/Hyperium/README.md

 Q: My game keeps crashing!

-A: If you have reported the issue using the automatic prompt, join the [Discord](https://hyperium.cc/discord) and ask a member of the staff team or a developer to review your issue.
+A: Join the [Discord](https://hyperium.cc/discord) and ask a member of the staff team or a developer to review your issue.
 Please be patient if there are no developers online!

 ### Addons ###
-Addons are available for download in the addons channel of the [Hyperium Discord](https://hyperium.cc/discord).
+Addons are Hyperium's system of mods, like Forge, except they're done using the Addon Workspace / Addon API.
+The selection to currently available addons is low, so if you wish to make some, feel free to share it with other Hyperium members.

 ### License ###
 Hyperium is licensed under the GNU Lesser General Public License.
 You can view it [here](./LICENSE).

 ## Developer Resources ##

-### Code Style ###
-We use [Google's Java Code style](https://google.github.io/styleguide/javaguide.html) for Hyperium.
-It would be appreciated if you followed this as well.

 ### Building the Project with IntelliJ ###
 If you don't know how, then you shouldn't try.
 Join our beta in [Discord](https://hyperium.cc/discord), or wait for releases!